oltruong/docker-jekyll-ssh-python-alpine/README.md

 # docker-jekyll-ssh-python-alpine
-docker file to build an image with jekyll, python and ssh included.
+Docker file to build an image with jekyll, python and ssh included.
+Also includes asciidoctor.